 - Limit Break: Casters typically have three Arts cards (and never less than two) & a naturally high charge rate for their Noble Phantasm gauge, meaning that they can use them frequently.

 - Loads and Loads of Characters: This class has the most number of individual Servant units—which is why this page had to be split in two.
 It's nigh-impossible to not have a Caster, especially considering most of them are readily available in the Friend Point gacha.
 The best attackers and supports here, however, are obviously a different matter.
 This is mostly because the Caster class has a minimal number of qualifications and the way Heroic Spirits work by sublimating their feats into skills and Noble Phantasms, even writers and inventors like Hans Christen Andersen and Charles Babbage who didn't have much to speak of combat-wise when they were alive, can still contribute something to become a Servant and use those in battle.

 - Squishy Wizard: Gameplay and lore wise, most of the Casters tend to have very low durability, most usually have E or D rank on Endurance as the highest, although it should be noted that their Endurance is not as bad when compared to Assassins for the matter.
-Charles Babbage is the only exception to this rule in both gameplay and lore-wise, as their Endurance stats are ranked B++ and EX respectively, though Edison's is misleading and effectively much lower.
+Charles Babbage and Thomas Alva Edison are the only exceptions to this rule in both gameplay and lore-wise, as their Endurance stats are ranked B++ and EX respectively, though Edison's is misleading and effectively much lower.
 They also tend to have lower base stats than usual compared to classes like the Saber.